nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `UI` component,

-* executes user commands using the `Logic` component.
+* executes user commands using the `Logic` component, through the MainWindow object.
-* listens for changes to `VersionedModel` data so that the UI can be updated with the modified data.
+* listens for changes in `VersionedModel` data so that the UI can be updated with the modified data.
 * keeps a reference (for Main Window) or depends (for AppMenu) on the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * keeps a reference of some classes in the `VersionedModel` component, particularly the Student class, as it displays `Student` object residing in the `VersionedModel` and requires grades statistics from `Student` object in the `VersionedModel`.